swagenough/swagenough.github.io/_posts/2026-06-06-four-model-comparison.md

 * **Phi-3.8B:** The model successfully reasons through the math and arrives at the correct numerical answer.
 However, it outputs a natural-language derivation rather than the requested Program-of-Thought format, leading to a complete failure in the automated code extraction step.

 ---
-*(Note: Additional generation logs and statistics regarding failure patterns will be added to this repository in upcoming updates.)*